linebender/druid/druid/examples/readme.md

 cargo run --example game_of_life
 ```

-A simple implementation of conway's game of life.
+A simple implementation of Conway's game of life.
 You can change the evolution speed, and pauze so you can take your time making your own creations!

 ### Image
 ```
 cargo run --example image
 ```

 Image shows off all the knobs you can turn on images.
-You can play with them with real time results, which you to fogure out what settings are best for you.
+You can play with them with real time results, which you to figure out what settings are best for you.

 Please note that the image is exported with some kind of interpolation.
-So even when you turn interpolation off/NearestNeighbor in druid, you will still see this because thats how the image actually looks.
+So even when you turn interpolation off/NearestNeighbor in druid, you will still see this because that's how the image actually looks.

 ### Scroll Colors
 ```